Destitute-Streetdwelling-Guttersnipe/patcher-in-browser/README.md

 Patches are read from URL hash at start-up, such as `#{"name":"FAE-FEE-F00","patches":["BADBED~DE~FE~CA~7E","FADEDFAD~BE~DE~FE~A7~ED"]}`

-Patches are written to URL hash upon applying to a file.
+Patches are written to URL hash when the patches input lose focus.

 Patches in URL can be shared easier than uploading a patch file somewhere.